neoforged/.github/primers/1.22/index.md

         - `resize(Minecraft, int, int)` -> `init(int, int)`
         - `handleComponentClicked` -> `ChatScreen#handleComponentClicked`, now private
         - `handleClickEvent` has been moved to their associated classes instead of one super interface (e.g., `BookViewScreen#handleClickEvent`)
+- `net.minecraft.client.gui.screens.debug.DebugOptionsScreen$OptionList` is now public
 - `net.minecraft.client.gui.screens.inventory`
     - `AbstractCommandBlockEditScreen#populateAndSendPacket` no longer takes in the `BaseCommandBlock`
     - `EffectsInInventory#renderEffects` -> `render`
     - `MinecartCommandBlockEditScreen` now takes in a `MinecartCommandBlock` instead of a `BaseCommandBlock`
+- `net.minecraft.client.gui.screens.multiplayer.ServerSelectionList$OnlineServerEntry` now implements `SelectableEntry`
+- `net.minecraft.client.gui.screens.packs.TransferableSelectionList$PackEntry` now implements `SelectableEntry`4
+- `net.minecraft.client.gui.screens.worldselection.WorldSelectionList$WorldListEntry` is no longer static, now implements `SelectableEntry`
 - `net.minecraft.client.model`
     - `AnimationUtils`
         - `animateCrossbowCharge` now takes in a `float` instead of an `int`
         - `animateZombieArms` now takes in an `UndeadRenderState` instead of two `float`s
     - `HumanoidModel#setupAttackAnimation` no longer takes in a `float`
 - `net.minecraft.client.multiplayer`
+    - `ClientLevel`
-    - `ClientLevel#getSkyColor` now takes in the `Camera` instead of the camera position
+        - `getSkyColor` now takes in the `Camera` instead of the camera position
+        - `getCloudColor` now takes in the `Camera`
     - `MultiPlayerGameMode#isAlwaysFlying` -> `isSpectator`
     - `ServerStatusPinger#pingServer` now takes in an `EventLoopGroupHolder`
 - `net.minecraft.client.renderer`
     - `DimensionSpecialEffects` no longer takes in the `boolean` for end flashes
     - `DynamicUniforms#writeTransform`, `$Transform` no longer take in the line width `float`
+    - `GlobalSettingsUniform#update` now takes in the `Camera`
     - `ItemBlockRenderTypes#setFancy` -> `setCutoutLeaves`
     - `RenderPipelines`
         - `LINE_STRIP` -> `LINES`, not one-to-one